jumanzoru/Weather-Predictor/README.md

 * Adding more data to the training data would also increase the acurracy.
 * In addition, Using more recent data would be better.
 This is because the climate is changing hence behaviors tens of years before are less likely suitable for the behaviors of weather today.
 * We should also check the observation that the user inputted.
 If the observation is very rare, for example having a very extreme temperature that the training data lacks, then refuse to make the prediction and explain to the user.
-* Another way improvement would be not to binarylize the data (and user input) and use Gaussian HMM
+* Another way improvement would be not to binarilize the data (and user input) and use Gaussian HMM

 ---